Frydac/vim-auro/readme.md

 * `<leader>af`
   *auro find*: find all the files that include the current file.
   Uses the related filenames information to parse the current path (namespace/classname) and construct a ripgrep search command using the `:Rg` command for the plugin [vim-ripgrep](https://github.com/jremmen/vim-ripgrep)
-  Note that the `:Rg` command uses the pwd to seach in.
+  Note that the `:Rg` command uses the vim current working directory to search in.

 ### Snippets
   A number of snippets for the [UltiSnips plugin](https://github.com/SirVer/ultisnips) are defined.
+  Some of these are 'smart' as they use the related filename info to generate context aware content.

-The code is currently a mess so its probably not easy to find where they are defined and needs to be reworked.
+  Note: The code is currently a mess so its probably not easy to find where they are defined and needs to be reworked.
 I'll list a number fo them here per filetype.

 #### filetype c and cpp